sporkupine/Paducah-Coffee-Site/README.md

 - - ~~Change Blog view so that blog homepage displays blog titles, dates, maybe a brief description.
 User can click on blog title and be taken to blog post.~~
   - ~~Blog view works fine, but struggling to load individual blog posts.
 URL is updating properly, so I think I just need to watch Max do it again to see what I'm forgetting.~~
  ~~- Add a 'Contact Us' view/page.
-Use new forms knowledge to implement a contact form allowing users to email me.~~
+Use new forms knowledge to implement a contact form allowing users to email me.~~ ~~- remove 'add to cart' button from Product view~~ ~~- find a way to contain it in Shop component rather than product-item component?~~

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.